Jemon97/Cardiac-Segmentation/README.md

 # Cardiac MRI Segmentation using U-Net (PyTorch)

 ## Project Overview
 This project implements a 2D U-Net architecture for automatic segmentation of cardiac structures from Magnetic Resonance Imaging (MRI) data.
-It is designed for the **ACDC (Automated Cardiac Diagnosis Challenge)** dataset but can be adapted for other 2D medical imaging segmentation tasks.
+It is designed for the **ACDC** dataset but can be adapted for other 2D medical imaging segmentation tasks.

 The model segments the MRI images into 4 classes:
 - **0**: Background